agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 - $$a_i$$ is `observedAction`

-[The example here is "EXAMPLE 3" in tests/beliefDelayIRLBandits.wppl.
+[TODO The example here is "EXAMPLE 3" in tests/beliefDelayIRLBandits.wppl.
 But using the chocolate/champagne/nothing prizes instead of a,b,c.
 Also, need to add the observations to what we condition on and to only condition on the first choice the agent makes.
 We could have a case with a longer time horizon to show that if we hold prior fixed, the explanations in terms of chocolate having higher utility will become more compelling.]

 We include an inference function which is based on `factorOffPolicy` in irlBandits.wppl.
 We specialize this to the beliefAgent and add observations to the `observedStateAction`.
 The function is currently in irlBandits.wppl as *agentModelsIRLBAnditInfer*].